vokseverk/project-template/README.md

 - Click the **Use this template** button above to have GitHub create a new repository in your account.
 - Clone the repository down to your machine
 - Rename the `project-template.Frontend` folder to better suit your project (e.g. `movietracker.Frontend` or maybe `secret-website-project.Frontend`?)
+- If you're using CodeKit:
+	- Rename `$projectName` in `src/kit/shared/_constants.kit`
-- If you're using CodeKit, drag the newly renamed frontend folder onto CodeKit for it to pickup the settings
+	- Drag the newly renamed frontend folder onto CodeKit for it to pickup the settings
 - Start coding!

 ## Directory Setup